 Our science learning journeys work on a principle of building blocks - each one building on the one before.
 Through a series of key questions, children use and develop their scientific knowledge and understanding, supported by practical enquiry.

-Please click on the document below for further information.
+Please click on the document below for further information about our science curriculum.